-Please remember that access to the property by contractors will be required in order to complete a repair or treat for pests.
+Please remember that access to the property by contractors will be required in order to complete routine maintenance or repair works.
 If you have reported an issue you should expect a contractor to visit within the priority timescale – you do not need to be present in the property.
 Accommodation Services will issue keys for access directly to the UWE Bristol Approved Contractor.
 A calling card will be left when a contractor enters your room/flat.

-For planned maintenance, we will advise you in advance if access is required to your flat or room.
-We aim to provide you with seven days notice, normally via your UWE Bristol email account, or via a memo/notice to your flat.
-Examples of planned maintenance includes:
+For planned maintenance, we will advise you in advance if access is required to your property or room.
+We aim to provide you with seven days notice, normally via your UWE Bristol email account, or a notice delivered to your property.
+Examples of planned maintenance include:

-- monthly access to your flat to test the water tap temperatures (to guard against legionella)
+- monthly access to your property to test the water tap temperatures (to guard against legionella)

 - access to your shower room every three months to replace the shower head